marknelsonengineer/empire/API_DESIGN.md

 API & ADT Design
 ================

+In the Abstract Data Type (ADT) and Application Programming Interface (API) design, documents the defining characteristics... the soul of the class... and the *relevant* members and methods, but not *all* of them as we would in the implementation.

+The Singleton highlights the differences between an ADT design and an implementation.

 ## Lists & Collections

 | Type    | Element            | Container    | Default, min, max          | Estimated Count | Size (per element) | Total Size |